MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-run-save-export.md

 Before exporting or saving the report parameters, you must first run the report.

-## To run a report from the Reporting pane
+## Run a report from the Reporting pane

 Use the following procedure to run a report from the Reporting workspace.
 In this example, you'll run an availability report.